anisoprint/aura-docs/docs/aura-connect/gui/index.md

 Here you will see a list of all users registered in your company

-Hover over a user and click on the trash icon on the right To remove a user from your company
+Hover over a user and click on the trash icon on the right to remove a user from your company

 ### Admins panel